malev/pill/README.md

 SYNOPSIS
     Create a local kapsel, conda-environment and python environment in the current directory.
-When activated all the libraries will be installed and imported from the `.kapsel` directory in the root of your project.
+When activated all the libraries will be installed and imported from the '.kapsel' directory in the root of your project.

 USAGE